The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Skipping back to its base level, the first milestone that an optimized landing page must achieve is to be functional.
 It shouldn’t have any technical issues, slow load times, broken images, illegibility, or any other distractions that create friction or even distrust in a visitor’s on-site journey.

-Your headlines and hierarchy of supporting text needs to make so much instant sense that visitors catch the basic essence and purpose of your page immediately upon scrolling— and the impactful message compels them to read more.
+Your headlines and hierarchy of supporting text need to make such instant sense that visitors catch the basic essence and purpose of your page immediately upon scrolling—and the impactful message compels them to read more.

-Basically— the entire flow and every aspect of your landing page needs to be effortlessly easy to use and coherent to your message.
+Basically, the entire flow and every aspect of your landing page need to be effortlessly easy to use and coherent with your message.

 3 – Social Proof Builds Instant Trust